State Courts and Application Timing

 For judges and courts not listed on CareerLink, use The Guide to State Judicial Clerkship Procedures (The Vermont Guide) to locate general application procedures and timelines.

 Some state court websites contain clerkship hiring information and/or contact information for judges and courts.
-Go to the National Center for State Courts for links to these websites.
+Go to the National Center for State Courts - Education and Careers for links to these websites.

 If the above resources fail to answer your questions, it is acceptable to call chambers or the court with inquiries about application timing and requirements.
 The following resources provide contact and biographical information for state court judges: